 Lair o' the Bear Park

-- Description: A popular and scenic access point with diverse water types, including riffles and pools.
+- Description: A popular access point offering diverse water types, including riffles and pools.

 - Locals' Rating: ⭐⭐⭐⭐